 Data related 9/11 Held for Ransom

 In a tweet, The Dark Overlord claimed that they had stolen the data.
-That data consists more than 18,000 confidential documents after that Twitter has suspended their account.
-It is reported that initially the law firm agreed to pay a ransom amount.
+That data consists of more than 18,000 confidential documents after that Twitter has suspended their account.
+It is reported that initially, the law firm agreed to pay a ransom amount.
 But then, deviated from the agreement and violated terms of reference, by reporting the incident to the law enforcement agencies.
-The group is now demanding a second instalment in the account to the ransom.
-And which should be paid in the form of bitcoin and also threatening that it could sell the information gained in a data breach to the parties on dark web.
+The group is now demanding a second installment in the account of the ransom.
+And which should be paid in the form of bitcoin and also threatening that it could sell the information gained in a data breach to the parties on the dark web.

-The Dark Overlord hacking firm also attempted to prove that they are successful in the data protection act breach by posting some of the sensitive information obtained from other law firms and organisations by posting it on Engadget.
+The Dark Overlord hacking firm also attempted to prove that they are successful in the data protection act breach by posting some of the sensitive information obtained from other law firms and organizations by posting it on Engadget.

 How to feel safe from these kinds of threat?

 The latest ransomware attack is proof that data breaches can create havoc.
-There is so much on the stake if you got attacked from the hackers.
+There is so much on the stake if you got attacked by the hackers.
 Plus this could also put your survival and national interests on the stake.

 What you have to do if you are responsible for information security?